GCTC-NTGC/gc-digital-talent/documentation/definition-of-done.md

 # Definition of Done

+All of the defined criteria must be met or the feature is not considered done.

 - Step-by-step testing instructions
 - At least one peer review approval
 - If the route to a live page has been changed, a Permanent Redirect (301) has also been added to the `nginx` conf files